anshulg954/tabbank/datasets/Industry/1_Documentation_Industrial.md

 |- Case for 98 data points <br>
 `RNF (Random Failures)`: Each process has a chance of 0,1 % to fail regardless of its process parameters<br>
 |- Case for 19 data points <br>
-`MachineFailure (Target)`: Did the machine fail at this particular datapoint due to any to above five failure categories?<br>
+`Target (MachineFailure)`: Did the machine fail at this particular datapoint due to any to above five failure categories?<br>

 ## 2. `Productivity Prediction of Garment Employees`
 - **Description:** This dataset includes important attributes of the garment manufacturing process and the productivity of the employees which had been collected manually and also been validated by the industry experts.
+It is obtained from UCIMLR and the target column is "actual_productivity" which has been converted to "target".
 - **Source:** <a href="https://archive.ics.uci.edu/dataset/597/productivity+prediction+of+garment+employees">UCIMLR</a>
 - **File:**  ![garments_worker_productivity.csv](../../datasets/Industry/regression/garments_worker_productivity.csv)
-- **#Rows:** 1197r
+- **#Rows:** 1197
 - **#Features:** 14
-- **Target:** `actual_productivity`
+- **Target:** `target`
+- **Task:** `Regression`
 - **#Views:** 50927 (as of October 21, 2025)
-- **Additional Description:** "The Garment Industry is one of the key examples of the industrial globalization of this modern era.
+- **Additional Description:** The Garment Industry is one of the key examples of the industrial globalization of this modern era.
 It is a highly labour-intensive industry with lots of manual processes.
 Satisfying the huge global demand for garment products is mostly dependent on the production and delivery performance of the employees in the garment manufacturing companies.
 So, it is highly desirable among the decision makers in the garments industry to track, analyse and predict the productivity performance of the working teams in their factories.
-This dataset can be used for regression purpose by predicting the productivity range (0-1) or for classification purpose by transforming the productivity range (0-1) into different classes."
+This dataset can be used for regression purpose by predicting the productivity range (0-1) or for classification purpose by transforming the productivity range (0-1) into different classes.
 - **Features:** <br>
 `date`: Date in MM-DD-YYYY <br>
 `day`: Day of the Week<br>